-- 3. Records for real property and equipment acquired with Federal funds must be retained for three years after final disposition of the property and equipment. - 4.
+- 1. If any litigation, claim, or audit is started before expiration of the applicable retention period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken. - The retention period must be extended when the applicable entity is notified in writing to extend the retention period and the written notification is provided by USDOL, NDOL, a local board, other cognizant agency for audit, oversight agency for audit, or cognizant agency for indirect costs. - 3.
+Records for real property and equipment acquired with Federal funds must be retained for three years after final disposition of the property and equipment. - 4.
 When records are transferred to or maintained by USDOL or NDOL, the three-year retention requirement no longer applies to the local board. - 5.
 Records for program income transactions after the period of performance.
 In some cases, recipients of Federal funds must report program income after the period of performance.
-Where there is such a requirement, the retention period for the records pertaining to the earning of the program income starts from the end of the non-Federal entity's fiscal year in which the program income is earned. - 6.
+When there is such a requirement, the retention period for the records pertaining to the earning of the program income starts from the end of the non-Federal entity's fiscal year in which the program income is earned. - 6.
 Indirect cost rate proposals and cost allocations plans.
-This paragraph applies to the following types of documents and their supporting records: indirect cost rate computations or proposals, cost allocation plans, and any similar accounting computations of the rate at which a particular group of costs is chargeable (such as computer usage chargeback rates or composite fringe benefit rates). - (a) If submitted for negotiation.
-If the proposal, plan, or other computation is required to be submitted to the Federal government (or to the pass-through entity, such as NDOL or a local board) to form the basis for negotiation of the rate, then the required retention period for its supporting records starts from the date of submission. - (b) If not submitted for negotiation.
+This retention requirement applies to the following types of documents and their supporting records: indirect cost rate computations or proposals, cost allocation plans, and any similar accounting computations of the rate at which a particular group of costs is chargeable (such as computer usage chargeback rates or composite fringe benefit rates). - a.
+If submitted for negotiation.
+If the proposal, plan, or other computation is required to be submitted to the Federal government (or to the pass-through entity, such as NDOL or a local board) to form the basis for negotiation of the rate, then the required retention period for its supporting records starts from the date of submission.

+b.
+If not submitted for negotiation.
 If the proposal, plan, or other computation is not required to be submitted to the Federal government (or to a pass-through entity, such as NDOL or a local board) for negotiation purposes, then the applicable retention period for the proposal, plan, or computation and its supporting records starts from the end of the fiscal year (or other accounting period) covered by the proposal, plan, or other computation.